Recently, I received an email from a relatively new retail Forex trader. It went:

 The only barometer of truth in this business is your trading results.
-If you’re losing money, it means that somewhere, something or someone is wrong.
-And it’s your job to find out what.
+If you’re losing money, it means that somewhere, something is wrong.
+And it’s your job to find out what it is.

 So think… what could be wrong here?

 Could it be, that you’ve been misled by people who don’t know what they’re talking about?
 Or, could it be that you got lazy and wanted someone else to do your thinking for you?

 I understand your frustration, because I’ve been exactly where you are right now.
 And I should mention that there is something positive in all of this — you’re still here, searching for a path.
 You did not quit.
 There have been many others who found themselves in a similar situation and decided to never trade again.
 Right now, you are ahead of these people.
 But as you know, there is still some way for you to go.

 Since you’ve addressed your email to me, I’ll share with you what I’d do, if I were in your position.

 First point.
 If you’ve tried something and it clearly doesn’t work, try something else that’s radically different.